saichenko/dating-app-backend/README.md

 # README

-Course Tracker is an awesome service
+Dating App is an awesome service

 ## Links